ghacks Technology News

 I’m sometimes hard pressed to stop myself from buying a device after reading about it on the Internet.
 I came up with a system that is beating impulse buying fair and square and it will definitely save you some money.

-It’s actually a pretty easy system.
+It's actually a pretty easy system.
 If I see or read about something that I want I think about it for a second.
 Do I really need the device right now?
-The answer would be yes in the case of a crashed hard drive but no for a gamin system or computer game.
+The answer would be yes in the case of a crashed hard drive but no for a gamin system or computer game unless it is a one in a lifetime opportunity to acquire the item.

-Every item where I come to the conclusion that I do not need it right away lands on my 90-days list.
-I add the date and the name of the product on that list.
-I check back after 90 days and see if I still want to buy that product.
-If I do I buy it but more often than not I don’t care anymore.
+If I come to the conclusion that I do not need the item right now I put it on a 90-days list that I maintain.
+I add the date, the name of the product, price and other information to that list.
+I check back then after 90-days to see if I still feel the need to buy that product then.
+If I do, I may buy it right away, or extend the 90-days period a second time.
 Let me give you an example where this worked perfectly.

 You might remember that I wanted to buy a SSD (Solid State Drives) for my new computer.
 SSDs were expensive and rare at that time and most could not really live up to the promise.
 I put that SSD drive on my 90 days list and ordered one just a few days ago because I still wanted one.
 Those 90 days however saw some great product releases of reliable and fast SSD drives and I was able to grab one of the fastest for a third of the price that I would have paid back then.
 As I said, it works pretty well and more often than not it saves you money.